bitwarden/contributing-docs/docs/architecture/adr/0021-standard-output-logging.md

   as more resilient tear-down when a component stops / ends.
 - Removal of the above-deprecated sinks, in the final release of the support window.

+Logging functionality will be moved to a new shared library -- separate from the core -- for host-oriented utilities.
+This library will be distributed as a NuGet package so that local `server` projects as well as new, independent repositories for services can receive the benefits.

 [serilog]: https://serilog.net/
 [dd]: https://www.datadoghq.com/
 [ddsink]: https://www.nuget.org/packages/serilog.sinks.datadog.logs